-Please note: New password regulations requires passwords being set for products to be a minimum of 8 characters and contain a minimum of: 1x uppercase letter, 1x lowercase letter, 1x symbol and 1x number.
+Please note: New password regulations require passwords being set for products to be a minimum of 8 characters and contain a minimum of: 1x uppercase letter, 1x lowercase letter, 1x symbol and 1x number.
 On first login to the user interface, a new password will be required to be set that complies with the above.

-Dashboard - Guest Log In
+Dashboard - Guest Log In:

-When initially accessing the Web-GUI of the PWR8IEC, the Dashboard page is shown as below.
-This page shows the current System Status and the Outlet Status displaying: Total Current, Power, Voltage, Consumption and Power Factor and Frequency details.
-The Outlet Status will define these individual metrics for each device connected to the individual outlet ports.
+When initially accessing the Web-GUI of the PWR8VDC, the Dashboard page is shown as below.
+This page shows the current System Status and Outlet Status.
+Various metrics are displayed such as: Total Current, Power, Voltage, Consumption and Power Factor and Frequency, and Sensor Values.
+Each Outlet displays individual metrics for each device connected to corresponding outlet port.